Siloam Springs Travelers: 1935 to 1937 Siloam Springs Travelers

 The Siloam Springs team became known as the "Travelers" in 1935 and became an affiliate of the St Louis Cardinals, in winning the league pennant before losing in the finals.
 The Travelers ended the 1935 season with an overall record of 66–43, placing first in the regular season standings of the four–team league, and finishing 7.0 games ahead of the Rogers Cardinals, who were also a St. Louis Cardinals affiliate.
 Ray Powell served as the Siloam Springs manager, as the Travelers won the second–half title in the split–season format.
 In the playoff, the Rogers Cardinals, who won the first–half title in the regular season, defeated Siloam Springs 4 games to 1 to win their second consecutive championship.

+(1951) Thurman Tucker, Cleveland Indians, baseball card.
+Tucker played for Siloam Springs in 1936.

 In 1936, the Arkansas State League evolved to become the Class D level Arkansas-Missouri League, as the league expanded to six teams.
 The Bentonville Mustangs, Cassville Blues, Fayetteville Bears, Monett Red Birds and Rogers Lions teams joined Siloam Springs as charter members of the newly named Arkansas-Missouri League.